Gene Henley (Reporter)

 Gene has been with the Times Free Press since July 2008.
 Prior to that, he spent three years covering sports for the Cleveland Daily Banner.
 He now covers UTC athletics, focusing on football and basketball.
 Gene spent three years playing college basketball, then played a year of semi-professional before starting with the Cleveland Daily Banner in 2005.
 His passion is basketball, but he loves all sports of all kinds.
 He does consider himself a fan of the Bulls (NBA), 49ers (NFL) and Cubs (MLB) at the professional level.
 Gene lives in Cleveland and has a 12-year old son, Judah.

-The woes of the University of Tennessee at Chattanooga rushing attack have been on full display all season.
+The improvements of the University of Tennessee at Chattanooga men's basketball team have been evident through 10 games.